Human rights in the Philippines: International Labor Organization

 The ILO Manila office has been active since its founding, starting with the ratifying of the Workman's Compensation (Accidents) Convention 17 based on Act.
 No. 1874 to extend responsibility of employers for personal injuries and death suffered by employees at work.

-Programmes and projects
+Programs and projects

-Below are a number of the programmes and projects by ILO Manila As of 2015.
+Below are a number of the programs and projects by ILO Manila As of 2015.